dahlia/awesome-sqlalchemy/README.rst

    - Supports native versioning for PostgreSQL database (trigger based versioning).

+Dataset_
+   Easy-to-use data handling for SQL data stores in Python with support for implicit table creation, bulk loading, and transaction.
+Dataset also includes support for freezing data to CSV and JSON flat files.

 SQLAlchemy-ORM-tree_
    An implementation for SQLAlchemy-based applications of the nested-sets/modified-pre-order-tree-traversal technique for